Investing Well. If it’s so simple, how come almost no one does it?

-- Every once in a while buy the Vanguard product with the symbol VGRO.
+- Every once in a while buy the Vanguard product with the symbol VGRO or VEQT.

 - Do this over and over again, every year for 40 years and there’s a really good chance you won’t have to worry about money when you stop working.

 It seems so simple.
-This is the sort of advice I’ve been dishing out to friends, family, students and casual acquaintances for years.
+This is the sort of advice I’ve been giving out to friends, family, students and casual acquaintances for years.
 The problem is almost no one follows it.

-Maybe they couldn’t believe that investing for themselves would be a better bet than paying a financial advisor or perhaps they just needed reassurance from time to time from that advisor.
+Maybe they don’t believe that investing for themselves would be a better bet than paying a financial advisor or perhaps they just needed reassurance from time to time from that advisor.

 That’s too bad.
 Does it really matter if you have $500,000 instead of $800,000 to retire on?
-Maybe not, but it still does seem like a bit of a shame you couldn’t have spent the extra $300,000 yourself instead of slowing dolling it over the bank decade after decade.
+Maybe not, but it still does seem like a bit of a shame you couldn’t have spent the extra $300,000 yourself instead of slowing giving it over the to the bank decade after decade.

 Fees you pay to the bank or an advisor do matter.
 The average mutual fund in Canada charges a yearly fee slightly over 2% per year.
 This is not a one time fee.
 You pay 2% ever year and if your mutual fund increases in value, you pay the 2% on the profit as well.
 This never ends until you sell.

 Contrast this with the fee for buying Vanguard VGRO (mentioned above) which has a yearly fee of 0.22% or about 10 times less than your bank’s mutual fund.

 When you’re 24 years old and barely saving, the difference between 2% or 0.22% doesn’t really add up to much.
 However, as you age and continue to invest, the difference between 2% and 0.22% becomes huge.
 Hundreds of thousands of dollars huge for lots of people with middle class salaries.